-- (A) Order Referring Case to Alternative Dispute Resolution. - lead counsel who is responsible for coordinating the ADR process with the parties and neutral, including selecting an agreeable date, time, and if necessary, location for the initial ADR conference.
+(A) Order Referring Case to Alternative Dispute Resolution.

+(1) Designation and Duties of Lead Counsel.
+The Order will designate a lead counsel who is responsible for coordinating the ADR process with the parties and neutral, including selecting an agreeable date, time, and if necessary, location for the initial ADR conference.
 By the date set by the Court, lead counsel shall notify the Clerk of the agreed choice of neutral selected by the parties and the date, time, and location of the initial ADR Conference (see Designation of Neutral/ADR Conference Report form, www.moed.uscourts.gov, ADR, forms).
-Upon selection of the neutral, lead counsel shall send a copy of the ADR referral order to the neutral and will inform counsel and the parties of their additional obligations regarding ADR. - date on which the ADR referral will terminate.
+Upon selection of the neutral, lead counsel shall send a copy of the ADR referral order to the neutral and will inform counsel and the parties of their additional obligations regarding ADR.

+(2) Termination and Extension of Referral Date.
+The Order will specify a date on which the ADR referral will terminate.
 Upon motion of a party for good cause shown, the Court may extend the referral termination deadline.
 In addition, the neutral may elect to extend the deadline for a period not to exceed fourteen (14) additional days by filing an Alternative Dispute Resolution Compliance Report indicating the neutral's election and the length of the extension.
-Unless otherwise ordered, referral to ADR does not abate or suspend the action, and no scheduled dates will be delayed or deferred, including the date of trial. - (B) Vacating Order of Referral.
-If the parties agree that the referral to ADR has no reasonable chance of being productive, the parties may jointly move the Court for an order vacating the ADR referral prior to the selection of the neutral. - (C) Duties of Participants. - (1) General Attendance Requirements.
+Unless otherwise ordered, referral to ADR does not abate or suspend the action, and no scheduled dates will be delayed or deferred, including the date of trial.

+(B) Vacating Order of Referral.
+If the parties agree that the referral to ADR has no reasonable chance of being productive, the parties may jointly move the Court for an order vacating the ADR referral.

+(C) Duties of Participants.

+(1) General Attendance Requirements.

 (a) Attendance and Participation.
-All named parties and their counsel are required to attend the ADR conference, participate in good faith, and possess the requisite settlement authority unless excused under paragraph (C)(2), below this Rule.
-The attendance requirement is satisfied by appearing in person or by video conference, as unless inperson attendance is Ordered by the Court or authorized required by the neutral.
-Unless excused by the neutral for good cause shown, Wwhen appearing by video conference, persons must be visibly present in front of their camera with audio and video turned on so that audio and visual interaction with all parties can occur.
+All named parties and their counsel are required to attend the ADR conference, participate in good faith, and possess the requisite settlement authority unless excused under this Rule.
+The attendance requirement is satisfied by appearing in person or by video conference, unless in-person attendance is Ordered by the Court or required by the neutral.
+When appearing by video conference, persons must be visibly present in front of their camera with audio and video turned on so that audio and visual interaction with all parties can occur.

 (b) Disclosure of Participants and Manner of Attendance.
 Not later than fourteen (14) days prior to the ADR Conference, each party will provide to all parties, and to the neutral, a list of all persons who will participate in the ADR Conference on behalf of the party making the disclosure.
-This list shall state the names of the individuals attending and their general job titles and shall state whether each person is attending in person or by videoconference.
+This list shall state the names of the individuals attending and their general job titles, and shall state whether each person is attending in person or by videoconference.